 The moon was shining brightly tonight, creating a magical blue effect on the environment.
 Clouds floating lazily in the sky, shining when around the moon.
 Top of the trees glittering like silver, adding to the glory of the night.
-The rough ground beneath those trees was a playfield of shadow and light.
+The rough ground beneath those trees was the playground of shadow and light.
 Moonlight failed to reach there because of those thick branches covering the ground like an umbrella.
 Dead leaves were ready to get crunched by shoes.
 Misty fog covering the whole area.
-A perfect place for romantic couples who want to get lost in that mysterious maze of trees at night.
+A perfect place for romantic couples who wanted to get lost in that mysterious maze of trees at night.

 Then, there she was, running.
 Running through the trees and beyond without looking back.
 Her once beautiful and elegant cream gown was a torn mess.
 Once most perfect makeup was ruined with her running mascara and smudged red lipstick.
 Not to mention her perfectly curled hair that was now too close to a bird’s nest.
 But she didn’t care.

 Fear consumed her whole feature, making the seemingly beautiful lady uglier than before.
 She was continuously looking back at something.
 But nothing was in sight.
 Instead of feeling relief, she got more scared.
 She had to get out of this hell, anyhow.
 She saw the density of trees decreased.
 Some lake was in sight in the distance.
 Her heart ignited with a small hope of survival.
 The lady fastened her speed.
 The more that open space was coming near, the wider a smile crossed her face.
 She didn’t know how fast she was but she managed to get out of the hell hole of dark trees and was now under the full moon.
 She felt relieved that now at least if something came behind her, at least she’d be able to see him.
 She would at least get enough time for the run.